Writing essays is an essential skill that every student needs to grasp, whether for a high school class or college admissions.

 However, instead of recounting information, narrative essays seek to tell a story, convey an anecdote or an experience, and wrap up with a moral of the story or an insightful conclusion.

 It’s a popular writing task that lets students express themselves and describe their thoughts in a way that’s meaningful to them.
+Students may also rely on a paper writer for hire if they don’t feel especially creative or have a tough time telling their story.

-But not every story counts as a narrative essay.
+Just note that not every story counts as a narrative essay.
 Unlike traditional short stories, a narrative essay typically DOESN’T include extensive dialogues or intricate plotlines.

 That means you can write in both 1st and 3rd person, and even try 3rd person omniscient if you’re brave!